Warning! There have been changes to the course - please refer to the transition information

-Students are also required to provide evidence of successful completion of the Literacy and Numeracy Test for Initial Teacher Education students (LANTITE) prior to enrolment in the Internship subject.
+Students are also required to provide evidence of successful completion of the Literacy and Numeracy Test for Initial Teacher Education students (LANTITE) prior to completing their degree.
 The test is managed by ACER and details of the test (for example, sample questions, the Test Window dates, and registration) can be found at: https://teacheredtest.acer.edu.au/.
 Students are responsible for meeting the costs associated with taking these tests, which are a national requirement applicable to all teaching graduates.

 Choose your subjects

 Students completing the new degree structure (i.e. starting from Study Period 1 2019 onwards), will complete two specified elective subjects.
 These subjects must be selected from the list specified by Curtin University’s School of Education.